This Dad Surprised His Harry Potter-Obsessed Daughters With a Life-Size Diagon Alley

 The magic of Harry Potter is closer than we all think.

-In pictures going viral on Instagram, Jon shared the finished product that included snow falling on the ground, 3-D props and more than six storefronts.
+Pictures of the project, which Jon tells E!
+News cost $3K out of pocket, have been going viral on Instagram.
+Jon shared the finished product that included snow falling on the ground, 3-D props and more than six storefronts.

 dummaloop/Instagram